beveradb/ecs-digital-interview-test/NOTES.md

 in another language, whereas choosing PHP or Ruby would be unusual unless the application itself was built in one of those languages.

+**Note:** The requirements explicitly reference Python 2.7, which is very bad practice now as the entire community is pushing to migrate away from the 2.x branch since it is being retired in less than 10 months (January 2020).
+I've written this solution in Python 2.7 compatible code, but anyone still using it really needs to update now!

 ### Implementation

 ##### MySQL database, example SQL scripts